Ta180m/Blog/_drafts/2020-02-15-who-should-use-linux.md

  14. People who have older computers and don't want Windows to hog their resources.
  15. People who don't want to boot a live USB just to use GParted.
  16. People who don't want to be stuck in a walled garden/
- 17. People who want to put the fun back into cpomputing.
+ 17. People who want to put the fun back into computing.
  18. People who